vuepress/docs/docs/guide/markdown.md

 Following code blocks extensions are implemented during markdown parsing in Node side.
 That means, the code blocks won't be processed in client side.

+Notice that some of the code blocks features require theme support.
+The default theme of VuePress supports all of them, but community themes might not.
+You'd better check the theme documentation before using them.

 #### Code Title

 You can specify the title of the code block by adding a `title` key-value mark in your fenced code blocks.
-Note: This requires theme support.

 **Input**